Updated: 3 days ago

 Carly Woodhouse, an ASR instructor in Alberta, has been trained in reflexology, massage therapy and aromatherapy.
 Her top picks for great essential oils to use in a practice are oregano, thyme, basil, cypress, marjoram, and frankincense.

 Carolyn McGouey, an ASR instructor in New Brunswick, is a reflexology therapist and a certified energy practitioner.
-Her favourite essential oils to use in her practice are oregano, cypress, lavender, and melaleuca.
+Her favorite essential oils to use in her practice are oregano, cypress, lavender, and melaleuca.

 Carly and Carolyn share more on how these essential oils can be some of the most useful additions to a reflexology or other healing treatment.